andy-byers/CalicoDB/doc/doc.md

     // WAL segments will look like "/location/calicodb_wal_#", where # is the segment ID.
     .wal_prefix = "/location/calicodb_wal_",

-    // The database instance will write info log messages at the specified log level, to the object
-    // passed in the "info_log" member.
-    .log_level = calicodb::LogLevel::TRACE,
     .info_log = nullptr,

     // This can be used to inject a custom storage implementation. (see the DynamicMemory class in